Emergency and Customer Communications

 To provide our community with exemplary service in Public Safety 911

-Director Renee Gordon, Appointed as FirstNet Authority Board Member
+Director Renee Gordon, Appointed as Vice Chair of FirstNet Authority Board Member

-Renee Gordon, Director of Department Emergency and Customer Communications in the City of Alexandria, appointed as FirstNet Authority Board Member
+Renee Gordon, Director of Department Emergency and Customer Communications in the City of Alexandria, appointed as Vice Chair of FirstNet Authority Board Member

-Gordon began her career as a police officer in Prince George’s County, Maryland.
-Later, she moved on to 911 and emergency communications for the Metropolitan Washington Airports Authority’s Public Safety Communications Center and the City of Baltimore 911 and Emergency Communications.
+Director Gordon's career in public safety began as a police officer in the Prince George's County Police Department.
+In 2008, she transitioned to Public Safety Communications, working for the Metropolitan Washington Airports Authority's Public Safety Communications Center and the City of Baltimore 911 and Emergency Communications.

 DECC Services